Cet1999/Cet1999.github.io/Blendemoji.md

   	<img src="/img/haarcascade.png" alt="1" class="center" width="500"/>
 </div>

-And if we look at the picture on the right.
+The picture on the right demonstrate the idea.
 Top row shows two good features.
 The first feature selected seems to focus on the property that the region of the eyes is often darker than the region of the nose and cheeks.
 The second feature selected relies on the property that the eyes are darker than the bridge of the nose.

 In OpenCV library the algorithm applied by calling function [void detectMultiScale()](https://docs.opencv.org/3.4/d1/de5/classcv_1_1CascadeClassifier.html#aaf8181cb63968136476ec4204ffca498)

 #### Facial Landmark API

+with my detected landmark feature.
+I used Facial Landmark API to further recognize different facial components.

 Facial Landmark API uses “**Active Appearance Models**” algorithm to match statistical models of appearance to images.